giorgioangel/vesuvius-kintsugi/README.md

 Use the provided buttons to load Zarr data, navigate through slices, label regions, and save your work.
 The interface supports various annotation strategies suitable for different types of 3D structures.

 ## Customization
-Customize the pencil size, and flood fill threshold directly from the UI to adapt the tool's behavior to your specific data and labeling requirements.
+Directly customize the pencil size, flood fill threshold, and maximum propagation steps from the UI to tailor the tool's behavior to your specific data and labeling needs.

 ## Contributing
 We encourage contributions to enhance the functionality of Vesuvius Kintsugi.